 “Once you’ve determined that nothing exists to resolve a given problem, you can create the article,” said Ollivier.
 “The idea is that when an article is created, it shouldn’t have to be made again.
 Then every time you reuse an article, you review it to make sure it’s up to date, relevant, the link still works, etc.”

-This ongoing quality assurance process makes it easier to find a knowledge base article that answers customer questions when you need it and keeps your knowledge repository accurate.
+This ongoing quality assurance process makes it easier to find a customer service knowledge base article that answers customer questions when you need it and continuously keeps your knowledge repository accurate.

 Download your free copy